- Banner SIS - Basics

 - Website Maintenance

 Prerequisites: Faculty and Staff only.
 Must have a Banner account and basic Banner Student access.
 Pre-registration is required. *

 The Banner Student Information System (SIS) is the software system used to administer student information.
 All other related Student Information System applications pull data from this system.
 It supports the full range of functions necessary for student administration including: creation of catalog information, scheduling of classes, recruitment, admissions, residential housing, registration, advising, academic history, degree audit reporting and accounts receivable.
 Almost all student information data entry is done in this system.
 Banner SIS consists of menus and forms (an online document where you can enter and look up information in the database).
-You can do all data maintenance functions in this system except enter grades (SISWeb for Faculty must be used by faculty to enter grades).
-In Banner SIS, you can change a student's advisor and/or major; assign a junior or senior plan to a student; print unofficial transcripts; view student information such as academic history, registration, demographic, and admission; view class rosters; view faculty schedules; view course enrollment, and more.
+In Banner SIS, you can change a student's advisor and/or major; assign an advising plan to a student; print unofficial transcripts; view student information such as academic history, registration, demographic, and admission; view class rosters; view faculty schedules; view course enrollment, and more.